 If the Senior Executive had terminated employment with us on December 31, 2008 due to death or due to disability, all of his then outstanding restricted stock awards granted by us would have become fully vested and nonforfeitable.
 For this purpose a Senior Executive is treated as having incurred a disability if he qualifies for long-term disability benefits under our long-term disability program.
-For each Senior Executive, the number of shares with respect to which the forfeiture restrictions would have lapsed and the value of this accelerated vesting is specified above under the subheading "Payments in the Event of a Change in Control Agreements."
+For each Senior Executive, the number of shares with respect to which the forfeiture restrictions would have lapsed and the value of this accelerated vesting is specified above under the subheading "Payments in the Event of a Change in Control" under the heading "Change in Control Agreements."